mohankumar80/ecommerce-backend/README.md

 # ecommerce-backend

-This is a backend application created for ECommerce app using MongoDB, Express & Node
+This is a backend application created for ecommerce app using MongoDB, Express & Node